Patrik Lonn Design

 My most important design element is my library configuration.
 I reference the late Swedish painter Prince Eugene’s library at Waldemarsudde constantly when designing libraries.
 This room, which was filled with art, low book cases with art books and decorated casually with an elegant flair, is spectacular.
 Another great inspiration is the Yves Saint Laurent library on Rue de Babylone – very much a take on Marie Laure de Noilles salon on the Place des Etats-Unis – and now my own library/den looks like it but of a much smaller scale and naturally without the Leger paintings.
 A library is a room that is comfortable, intellectually stimulating, a room for contemplation – a space for modern living.

-Bedrooms designed by Patrik Lonn
+Details of a bedroom suite designed by Patrik Lonn

 The most important elements when designing a bedroom are by far textiles, very good bedding and a super luxurious bed.
 I favor the "all natural fiber beds" from Hastens.
 I use textured wallpapers, textile upholstered walls, unfussy drapery panels with sheers and lots of pillows.
 Earthly happiness is best achieved when one can act on and realize one's dreams - so why not splurge on your bedroom design elements?
 After all, this is where it all happens!